-Power domain Hierarchy Description PDCPU <n></n> u_vcpu The domain includes the Advanced SIMD and floating-point block, the L1 and L2 TLBs, L1 and L2 cache RAMs, and Debug registers that are associated with the Cortex-A78 core. <n> is the core number in the range 0-3.
+Power domain Hierarchy Description PDCPU <n></n> u_vcpu The domain includes the herculesae_cpu RTL block, part of the core asynchronous bridge that belongs to the VCPU domain, and the L1 and L2 RAMs. <n> is the number of Cortex-A78AE cores.
 The number represents core 0, core 1, core 2, and core 3.
-If a core is not present, then the corresponding power domain is not present.</n> PDSYS Top-level hierarchy and everything outside u_vcpu The domain is the interface between Cortex-A78 and the DSU.
+If a core is not present, the corresponding power domain is not present.</n> PDSYS Top-level hierarchy and everything outside u_vcpu The domain is the interface between the Cortex-A78AE and the DSU-AE.
 It contains the cluster clock domain logic of the CPU bridge.
-The CPU bridge contains all asynchronous bridges for crossing clock domains, and is split with one half of each bridge in the core clock domain and the other half in the relevant cluster domain.
+The CPU bridge contains all asynchronous bridges for crossing clock domains.
+The CPU bridge is split, with one half of each bridge in the core clock domain and the other half in the relevant cluster domain.
 All core I/O signals go through the CPU bridge and the SYS power domain.
-The domain is shared between the DSU and Cortex-A78 hierarchies, and contains the following: Anything outside of the Core power domain (u_vcpu hierarchy) u_cb_sys
+The domain is shared between the hierarchies and contains: • Anything outside of the core power domain (u_vcpu hierarchy). • u_cb_sys.